Pictures of complete positivity in arbitrary dimension: Complete positivity

-\begin{proposition} For any dagger symmetric monoidal category $\cat{C}$, the category $\CP(\cat{C})$ is symmetric monoidal.
+\begin{proposition} If $\cat{C}$ is a dagger braided monoidal category, then $\CP(\cat{C})$ is a braided monoidal category.
 The tensor unit $I$ and tensor products of objects are as in $\cat{C}$, and the tensor product of morphisms is defined as follows.